sdysch/sdysch.github.io/_posts/2022-02-19-Simulating_Mancala_part_1.md

 * If the player ends their turn in their score bucket, then they get to choose a new move from their non-zero buckets.
 * If the player ends in an empty bucket, then the player's turn is over.
 * The game is over when either half of the marbles have been captured, or one player manages to empty all the buckets on their side.
-* When the game is over, any remaining marbles on each player's side are added to their total
+* When the game is over, any remaining marbles on each player's side are added to their score bucket.

 The winner is the player with the most marbles.

+The board is represented like so:

 ```python
 from core.game.Board import Board